espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  If the three SNTP servers are not configured, one of the following default servers will be used: "cn.ntp.org.cn", "ntp.sjtu.edu.cn", and "us.pool.ntp.org".
 -  For the query command, ``<timezone>`` parameter in the response may be different from the ``<timezone>`` parameter in set command.
 Because the ``<timezone>`` parameter supports the second ``UTC offset`` format, for example, set ``AT+CIPSNTPCFG=1,015``, for query command, ESP-AT ignores the leading zero of the ``<timezone>`` parameter, and the valid value is ``15``.
 It does not belong to the first format, so it is parsed according to the second ``UTC offset`` format, that is, ``UTC+00:15``, that is, ``timezone`` is 0 in the response.
+-  Since SNTP operates over the UDP protocol for sending requests and receiving replies, if there is packet loss in the network, the time synchronization of {IDF_TARGET_NAME} may be delayed.
+Once the AT command output shows :ref:`+TIME_UPDATED <at-messages-report>`, it indicates that the time has been synchronized, and you can then send the :ref:`AT+CIPSNTPTIME? <cmd-SNTPT>` command to query the current time.

 Example
 ^^^^^^^^